Technical Analysis: MSCI World Index and AC Asia Ex Jap

 Depending on your view of the market, you may want to consider cutting back on your exposure to certain markets and re-enter upon clearer signals of a SUSTAINABLE economic and market recovery.

-Remember, prices go up like an escalator and comes down like an elevator.
-A 50% loss requires a 100% return to break even, while time in the market is important, sitting back and doing nothing despite signals of an overheated market instead of managing your portfolio's risk exposure is definitely not the right way moving forward.
+Remember, prices go up like an escalator and come down like an elevator.
+A 50% loss requires a 100% return to break even, while time in the market is important, sitting back and doing nothing despite signals of an overheated market instead of managing your portfolio's risk exposure is definitely not the right way to move forward.

 Clearly, not making a profit beats incurring a loss.
 When in doubt, remember the first rule of investing: Never lose money.

 For my clients, I'll keep yall updated as to how we should position ourselves both so as to capitalize on the short-term volatility while remaining focused on our long-term investment objective!

 If you have any question for me do drop me a text :)

 For the rest of my readers, do consume the insights at your own risk and develop your own decision based on both fundamental and technical analysis rather than relying on single metrics for measurement.